picatz/shodanz/README.md

 client = Shodanz.client.new

-# Asyncronously stream live banner info from shodan
+# Asynchronously stream live banner info from shodan
-# and check the IP addresses against the expierimental
+# and check the IP addresses against the experimental
 # honeypot scoring service to find potential honeypots.
 client.streaming_api.banners do |banner|
   if ip = banner['ip_str']